Natkeeran/Notes/Ansible - Helloworld.md

 ansible-playbook hello.yml
 ```

-Ansible write a now.txt file in the home directory of the target machine: /home/vagrant.
+Ansible will create a now.txt file in the home directory of the target machine: /home/vagrant.
 It will output the date each time the playbook is run.